 Midweek we were ready to work on syllables.
 We used the mats and sounded out the costumes placing them in the correct location according to how many syllables are in each word.

-Then we played detective when we figured out what the secret picture tiles formed by matching upper and lower case letters.
+For our next Halloween activity for preschool, we played detective when we figured out what the secret picture tiles formed by matching upper and lower case letters.

-The final literacy activity for the week was a Halloween-themed color by code.
+The final literacy activity for the week was a Halloween-themed color-by-code.
 My kids matched upper and lower case letters again and used the code to complete the picture.

 The literacy Halloween activities for preschool and kindergarten are perfect for centers and small groups.